piashcse/ZodKmp/README.md

 ## Publishing to Maven Central

 ZodKmp is published to Maven Central.
-The library is configured to be published through Sonatype OSSRH.
+The library is configured to be published using the vanniktech Maven Publish plugin.

 ### Prerequisites for Publishing